mhjcodes/CodePlay-Edtech-MERN/README.md

 ## Introduction

-StudyNotion aims to provide a seamless and interactive learning experience for students, making education more accessible and engaging.
+CodePlay aims to provide a seamless and interactive learning experience for students, making education more accessible and engaging.
 Additionally, the platform serves as a platform for instructors to showcase their expertise and connect with learners across the globe.

 In the following sections, we will cover the technical details of the platform, including the system architecture, API design, installation, usage instructions, and potential future enhancements.

 ## System Architecture

-StudyNotion EdTech platform consists of three main components: the front-end, the back-end, and the database.
+CodePlay EdTech platform consists of three main components: the front-end, the back-end, and the database.
 The platform follows a client-server architecture, with the front-end serving as the client and the back-end and database serving as the server.

 ### Front-end